 The lessons can come in any shape and form, it’s not always about the details.
 During my road trip to Canada in June, I learnt not to overthink things.
 Having never driven anything bigger than a Vauxhall Astra…or an automatic for that matter, a 25-foot Cruise Canada RV motorhome seemed like a challenge too far, but by the end of the trip I was confidently navigating undulating roads with tight bends, and was more than a little sorry when the experience came to an end.

 I’d spent several weeks beforehand in a state of anxiety trying to visualise every type of on-the-road scenario and in the end, all that was needed was a calm approach and an excellent navigator – in my case, my travelling partner Travel With Kat.
 Experience is the greatest teacher – it’s not a cliché for nothing!

 I have a friend who dislikes the phrase ‘life’s a journey, not a destination’.
 I know what she means – we’ve all had journeys where every single darned cotton-picking thing seems to have gone wrong.

 There will be times that will try your patience; the crowded plane; the weirdo in the train carriage; long queues; the sickness-inducing choppy waters; the white-knuckle mountain road coach trip.
 They’re all tests of endurance and resilience, but exploration requires some compromise and I have a simple yin and yang point of view.

-The fact that you’re on this trip at all is a privilege, so if possible, enjoy the journey.
+The fact that you’re on a trip at all is a privilege, especially in these Covid times.
+So if possible, enjoy the journey.
 Or just sit back and dream a little.
 Revel in a little downtime, it’s good for you.
 We spend so much time in a frenetic haze of activity we’ve almost forgotten the art of mindful idleness.

 And if you’re in that crowded plane and have followed point 1, you’ll have your earplugs with you!